paulbaumgarten/pbaumgarten.com/python/105-functions.md

 2. Create a function `area_non_right_angled_triangle(base, height, angle)` that returns the calculated area (remember you will need to convert the angle to radios before using it with the sine function).

 3. Create a user input validation function that requires the input of a number.
+Hint: Remind yourself how the `.isnumeric()` function of strings works.

 4. Create a user input validation function that requires the input of a phone number (so `+`, spaces and `-` characters are permitted).
+Hint: Remind yourself how checking for `if 'z' in "String":` works.

 5. Create a user input validation function that requires the input of a date in the `dd/mm/yyyy` format.
 Bonus points if you ensure that the `dd`, `mm` and `yyyy` values make sense (ie: day should be between 1 and 31).
+Hint: use `.split()`.

 6. Create a user input validation function that accepts a list of strings as the parameter and presents them to the user as a list of menu choices, requiring the user to enter a number corresponding to a valid choice before proceeding.
 For example if the code to run the funciton was....